Most of Wall Street drifts as defense companies rocket higher

-NEW YORK (AP) — U.S. stock indexes are drifting at the start of Thursday’s trading, masking some big gains underneath the surface for makers of weapons and other military equipment after President Donald Trump said he wants to increase spending on them sharply
+NEW YORK (AP) — Calm moves for Wall Street overall on Thursday are masking some big gains underneath the surface for makers of weapons and other military equipment after President Donald Trump said he wants to increase spending on them sharply

-The S&P 500 slipped 0.2% in early trading, coming off its first loss in four days, though it remains near its all-time high set earlier this week.
-The Dow Jones Industrial Average was down 109 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was virtually unchanged in morning trading, coming off its first loss in four days, and remains near its all-time high set earlier this week.
+The Dow Jones Industrial Average was up 139 points, or 0.3%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

+The modest moves came as yields ticked higher in the bond market following mixed reports on the U.S. economy.

-On Wall Street, defense-industry companies jumped to some of the biggest gains after Trump said he wants to increase U.S. military spending to $1.5 trillion in 2027 from $901 billion in order to build the “Dream Military.”
+On Wall Street, defense-industry companies leaped to lead the market after Trump said he wants to increase U.S. military spending to $1.5 trillion in 2027 from $901 billion in order to build the “Dream Military.”

-Northrop Grumman soared 8.2%, Lockheed Martin climbed 8.8% and L3Harris Technologies jumped 8%.
+Northrop Grumman climbed 6.9%, Lockheed Martin soared 7.4% and L3Harris Technologies jumped 7.4%.
 They more than made up their losses from the prior day, when Trump complained defense contractors were making military equipment too slowly.

 RTX came under particular criticism by Trump, and its stock rose less than peers.
 It added 3.4% after Trump said that it was the “slowest in increasing their volume.”